newtiler/newtiler/README.md

 I’m currently a 3rd-year student in Data Science and Innovation Field at Thammasat University.

 * 🌍  I'm based in Bangkok, Thailand
-* 🤝  I'm open to collaborating on Data Science Internship
 * ⚡  I'm interested in Data Science and Technology

 ### Skills